How to Set Up Docker in Proxmox (LXC/VM)

 container keyctl

-13. After the container starts, log in with the username root and password set in step four.
+1. After the container or VM starts, log in with the username root and password set in step four (of the LXC configuration) or the account configured wit the VM.
 Run the command below to update the system.

 apt update && apt upgrade -y